Why Sleep Matters & How To Get More Of It

 Making a few smart choices, however, can help you reset that cycle and get back to a better living–and sleeping–routine.
 Studies have found that regular exercise (even if it’s just ten minutes a day) can dramatically improve the quality of your sleep.

 It’s also important to avoid stimulants such as electronic screens, caffeine, and alcohol at least two hours before bed.
 Your brain needs to time to unwind and calm down, and staying away from things that get it fired up will help.
+Some people find that changing your sleeping position helps you sleep better, even sleeping in the nude improves sleep.
+These suggestions may be better than just trying another prescription to sleep.

 Ultimately, whatever routine you choose, you need to let it establish over the course of weeks or even months.
 This is not a short-term get-sleep-quick scheme, but investing in the quality of your sleep with a routine that makes sense for your life will pay dividends in the future.